 PhD Funding Opportunities, UCD School of Philosophy

-The closing date for receipt of the completed online applications to the PhD programmes and the scholarships is 31 May 2020.
+The closing date for receipt of the completed online applications to the PhD programmes and the scholarships is 31st May 2020 for International Students and 31 July 2020 for EU Students

 University College Dublin School of Philosophy is pleased to announce a number of PhD scholarships and entrance awards: